luisbosque/luisbosque.github.com/_posts/2017-11-22-hiring-humans-at-carto-infrastructure-team.markdown

 You realize that not everything in the job position, your team or the company is super cool.
 And that's ok.
 However, when you identify those things you have two options, remove/solve them or just be transparent about them.

 Nobody's job is perfect.
-However there may be some unnecesarily bad things.
+However there may be some unnecessarily bad things.
 Sometimes you don't realize about those things until you don't put yourself in the candidate's shoes and try to explain it transparently.
 That's a really good exercise.
 A hiring process design can help you identify deeply rooted problems in your organization.

 Let me use an example.
-I believe you have all seen job descriptions saying things like "required hability to handle multiple simultaneous priorities".
+I believe you have all seen job descriptions saying things like "required ability to handle multiple simultaneous priorities".
 I have.
 It depends on the job when you see that, that's probably a smell.
 This is similar to when you see an apartment advertisement that says "very well illuminated basement".
 This probably means that there are big lamps in the apartment when what you imagine is an apartment with wide rooms with natural light.
 So, if you require a candidate to be able to handle multiple simultaneous priorities maybe you have a organization problem and your employees are frustrated or stressed.

 So, don't try to hide anything in the process.
 If you identify something really bad try to fix it.
 If you cannot or there are just some parts of the job that are boring that is totally ok.
 But be transparent.
 I'm sure that for every boring or bad part that the job position has there are also several pretty good that the candidate appreciates.